Take a sneak peek at the new NIST.gov and let us know what you think!

 The primary photon detector was a 12-element array of scintillating crystals coupled to avalanche photodiodes (APDs) which operated between 10 and 700 keV.
 The overall energy range for the experiment was extended with a three-element array of large area APDs to directly detect X-rays with energies between 0.3 and 20 keV.
 X-ray detection with APDs for our operating conditions (cryogenic temperatures (77 K) along with high magnetic fields) had never been presented in the published literature.
 In the development and application of this detector, we observed previously undocumented and unexpected magnetic field effects on APDs, in particular for the case in which the APD electric field is perpendicular to an applied magnetic field.
-Studies of the temperature (77 - 300 K) and magnetic field (0 - 5 T) dependence of the APD response were performed in this configuration and a paper published on this topic.
+Studies of the temperature (77 - 300 K) and magnetic field (0 - 5 T) dependence of the APD response were performed in this configuration and reported in T.R.
+Gentile, C.D.
+Bass, J.S.
+Nico, H. Breuer and R. Farrell, Nucl.
+Instrum.
+Meth.
+A 652, 520-523 (2011).
 The key result is that the magnetic field effects are not present at room temperature, and are associated with X-rays that are absorbed in the drift region of the APD.

 Image Description: On the top is shown the first version of the X-ray detector; in which the magnetic field was perpendicular to the APD electric field.
-These effects of the field on the response of the APD to 6 keV X-rays are shown in the bottom left plot.
-On the bottom right is shown the trhee-APD detector used for the radiative decay experiment, looking through the scintillator detector.
+The effects of the magnetic field on the response of the APD to 5.9 keV X-rays are shown in the bottom left plot.
+On the bottom right is shown the three-APD detector used for the radiative decay experiment, looking through the scintillator detector.
 (Photograph by: NI&D group)